 School Mapping Data

 "School mapping data" means mapping information provided in an electronic or a digital format to assist first responders in responding to emergencies at schools.
-A participating district or campus shall not be required to adopt new school mapping data if, as of July 1, 2024, the District or campus previously implemented school mapping data with capabilities that meet the requirements of the Center for School Safety
+A participating district or campus shall not be required to adopt new school mapping data if, as of July 1, 2024, the District or campus previously implemented school mapping data with capabilities that meet the requirements of the Kentucky 911 Services Board.

 School Emergency Planning